3DGenomes/zedtool/README.md

 - `z_step_step`: Step size in nm for one step in the Z direction (sign must match microscope).
 - `debug`: Controls verbosity and plot output (1 for enabled).
 - `noclobber`: If set to 1, prevents overwriting cached intermediate results.
 Safest to leave = 0.
-- `make_caches`: If set to 1, saves detections to a binary file for faster subsequent loading.
+- `make_caches`: If set to 1, saves detections and corrections to binary files for faster subsequent loading.

 ### **Detection Filtering**
 - `n_min_cutoff`: Minimum detection density in the binned x,y image to retain detections.